 Cookies are small text files that are sent to and stored on your computer, smartphone, tablet or other device for accessing the Internet, whenever you visit a website or use on-line apps.
 The lifespan of some cookies varies in that some just last for the time that you spend website (sessional cookies) and some persist on your device for longer pre-set periods of time (persistent cookies).
-Cookies are also set on this website by third parties, please see Appendix A below for a full list.
-Not all cookies collect personal information about you.
-Please see description of what types of cookies are on the ILCU website.
-Please see Appendix A for a full list of cookies employed and what their purpose is and how long they persist.
+Cookies are also set on this website by third parties.
+Not all cookies collect personal information about you, and your personal data will be anonymized where at all possible.
+For example, your IP Address will be anonymized before being accessed by Google Analytics.

 What types of cookies do we use on the ILCU website and why

 The ILCU website employs the following categories of cookies.